shah-somil/Fine-Tuning/TECHNICAL_REPORT.md

 ## Executive Summary

 This technical report documents the complete methodology, implementation, and results of fine-tuning FinBERT for financial sentiment analysis.
-The project achieved a final performance of 97.9% accuracy and 0.979 F1-Macro score on a carefully curated test set, demonstrating significant improvement over baseline models.
+The project achieved a final performance of 97.9% accuracy and 0.968 F1-Macro score on a carefully curated test set, with interesting findings about the relationship between training on noisy data and evaluation on clean data.

 ## 1. Introduction